 The available options here are Enable and Disable.
 When on battery, we advise you to put this setting on Disable.

 Many USB devices need power the entire time they are plugged in and used.
 Good examples are USB memory sticks or USB mobile Internet modems.
-If you enable the "USB selective suspend setting", each time a USB device is not used for a while, Windows 7 will put it in a "suspend" state which saves energy and battery time.
-This is a good setting to enable even for desktop computers.
+If you enable the "USB selective suspend setting", each time a USB device is not used for a while, Windows will put it in a "suspend" state which saves energy and battery time.
+This is a good setting to enable even on desktop PCs.

 Starting and closing a computer is more power consuming than putting the computer to sleep and waking it up.
-Choose one of the options Sleep, Hibernate, Shut down or "Do nothing" for when you close the lid.
+Is important to know this when you configure the actions for the power buttons and the lid.

-Windows 7 has the ability of determining the optimal performance level required from your computer's processor, depending on the applications and processes that are running.
+Windows has the ability to determine the optimal performance level required from your computer's processor, depending on the applications and processes that are running.
 Therefore, it is able to dynamically place your computer's processor in a performance state that gives only the computing power it needs.
 In order to save power, you should change the "Minimum processor state" setting to a low value and leave "Maximum processor state" at 100%.
-This way, when you do little on your computer, Windows 7 will use the minimum processor state, thus saving energy.
-When Windows 7 needs a lot of computing power, it will automatically switch the processor to the maximum state.
+This way, when you do little on your computer, Windows will use the minimum processor state, thus saving energy.
+When Windows needs a lot of computing power, it will automatically switch the processor to the maximum state.

 You can also set a lower "Maximum processor state" if you want to get more juice from your battery.
 However, you should not set it to anything less than 100% when running your computer plugged in to a power source.

 There is a third configuration item called "System cooling policy", for which you have two options: Active and Passive.
 Active cooling means that your cooling fan will speed up and your processor will cool down while running at maximum speed.
 This way your system's performance is not compromised, but you will use more battery power.
-The passive cooling slows down the processor before speeding up the cooling fan.
-Therefore power is saved by speeding up the cooling fan only when the temperature of the processor gets too high, making it the best approach for when running in battery mode.
+The passive cooling slows down the processor before speeding up the cooling fan, so your system could sometimes become cooler without even speeding up the fan and your processor will use less power, making it the best approach for when running in battery mode.

-Knowing that the display is the component that consumes the most battery, the time of inactivity after which the display should be dimmed or turned off is important.
-So, we recommend using small minute values while on battery.
-The first display setting is the time after which the display should be dimmed.
+Knowing that the display is the component that consumes the most battery, the time of inactivity after which the display is dimmed or turned off is important.
+We recommend using small minute values while on battery.
+In Windows 7 the first display setting is the time after which the display should be dimmed.
 In Windows 8, this setting is not available because the display is set to dim automatically by the operating system after a few seconds of inactivity.

-Next, set up the period of inactivity after which to turn off the display.
+Next, set the period of inactivity after which the display is turn off.

-Since the brightness of the display determines how much power it consumes, we advise you to find the minimum value that is comfortable for you to see things, while running on battery.
+Since the brightness of the display determines how much power it consumes, we advise you to use the minimum value that is comfortable for seeing things, while running on battery.

-The first item is about the action Windows 7 should take when it reaches the critical battery level.
+The first item is about the action Windows should take when it reaches the critical battery level.
 Choose Sleep, Hibernate or Shut down.
 When running your computer plugged into a power source, choose Do nothing.
-While running on battery, we recommend to use Hibernate because it uses the least amount of power of all power-saving states in Windows, except Shut down, of course.
-Also, never use Do nothing on battery, because the computer will simply turn off when running out of battery and you will loose any unsaved work.
+While running on battery, we recommend that you use Hibernate because it uses the least amount of power of all power-saving states in Windows, except Shut down, of course.
+Also, never use Do nothing on battery, because the computer will simply turn off when running out of battery and you will lose any unsaved work.

-The next two settings: "Low battery level" and "Critical battery level" are about you defining what it means to have a low or critical battery levels.
-In our experience we have learned that it works best to set the "Low battery level" somewhere between 10% and 15% and the "Critical battery level" somewhere between 3% and 7%.
+The next two settings: "Low battery level" and "Critical battery level" are about you defining what it means to have low or critical battery levels.
+In our experience we have learned that it works best to set the "Low battery level" somewhere between 7% and 12% and the "Critical battery level" somewhere between 3% and 7%.
 Do not set it to 1% or 2% because Windows might not have enough time to shut down your device before it runs completely out of battery.

-The setting "Low battery notification" is about whether or not you want to be notified by Windows, when this level is reached.
+The setting named "Low battery notification" is about whether you want to be notified by Windows or not, when this level is reached.
 Set it to On or Off, as you prefer.

 Then, you can set the action executed when the battery reaches the low level you defined.
 Do nothing, Sleep, Hibernate or Shut Down are the actions you can choose.
 Usually this is the time when you should save your work and prepare for your battery to run out, so our advice is to use Do nothing for this setting.

 When the computer reaches the so called "Reserve battery level", the operating system is prompted to start saving program and system data.
-Windows 7 allows you to configure this setting as well.
+Windows allows you to configure this setting as well.
 "Reserve battery level" should be smaller than critical battery, because when you reach the critical battery level you get a notification and you can still plug in your mobile device to a power source, but when you get to "Reserve battery level", your device will immediately enter the state you chose for the Critical battery action.